 Isn't that the sticking point...blending.
 Do people really want to do that?
 I think people fear that "blending" means they have to give up something.
 An Indian living in the USA blends into US society and becomes less Indian.
 He might not like that.

-According to Chancellor Angela Merkel.Merkelâ��s comments have added fuel to a debate across Europe over immigration and Islam, issues which are particularly dividing her conservative camp.Speaking to a meeting of...
+According to Chancellor Angela Merkel.Merkelâ��s comments have added fuel to a debate across Europe over immigration and Islam, issues which are particularly dividing her conservative camp.Speaking to a meeting of young members of her Christian Democrats (CDU), Merkel said allowing people of...

 Is having a secret relationship a good thing or a bad thing?As for me I am having a secret relationship and it is very hard to come by to see each other